 Our home was right next to the river and at night, with the window open in my bedroom, I could hear the roaring, sloshing and flow of the water.
 In the winter there was ice on the banks to walk and slide on.
 In the summers with friends we built rafts, caught snakes, frogs, and fished.
 We always thought the river was too dirty to swim in so that didn’t happen too often.
 It was easy to build a river bank fort deep into the overhanging bushes and willows and not easily found by others, since it could only be accessed from the raft.
 It was my own small Huckleberry Finn experience, but the fishing was not the same approach as his.

-One difference would be my own version of bottle fishing.
-Getting a pint or quart glass mason jar was not a problem.
-My mom had plenty and each year bottled raspberries, peaches and other items by sealing them in the bottles and heating them up in a pressure cooker or water bath.
-The raspberries were especially good.
+One difference was my own version of bottle fishing where no poles or hooks were needed.
+The first step was to get a pint or quart glass Mason jar, which was not a problem.
+My mom had plenty of extra jars because each year she bottled fresh raspberries, cherries, peaches and pears sealing them in the bottles and heating them in a boiling water bath.
+The raspberries were especially good and were my favorite.

-An empty bottle, strong string, bottle lids, a knife and some bread, was all that was needed.
-I would tie the string around the lid ring.
-The actual flat lid went on the bottle and then was sealed with the ring.
-A knife could be pressed in the middle of the flat lid creating a punctured x and it would then be easy to press the x to open and you would see 4 sections of the lid depressed into the bottle.
+An empty bottle, strong string, bottle lid, a knife and some bread, was all that was needed.
+The string was usually six feet long with one end tied and fasted around the lid.
+Using the knife, a hole could be pressed in the middle of the flat lid creating a punctured x and then pressing the x to open so that 4 sharp sections of the lid depressed into the bottle.
 At this point a few bread pieces would be put in the bottom of the bottle.
-They needed to be big enough to when the bottle was filled with water that they wouldn’t float up through the opening now in the lid.
+They needed to be big enough so when the bottle was filled with water that they wouldn’t float up through the opening, now in the lid.

-Once the fish pool was loaded up with fish then the next step was to move back away and just hide or even leave and come back in an hour.
+If a fish pool was created and loaded up with fish the next step was to move back away and hide or even leave and come back in an hour or so.
 Sooner or later a snake would find this little pool and go in and eat the fish.
 With good timing the snake could then be caught.